Skip to content

 total as Integer = par_reduce(values, 0, add)

-Purity requirement: the callback must be a named pure function (transforms, validates, reads, creates, or matches).
-IO verbs (inputs, outputs) and async verbs are rejected at compile time.
+Purity requirement: for par_map, par_filter, and par_reduce, the callback must be a named pure function (transforms, validates, derives, creates, or matches).
+IO and async verbs are rejected at compile time. par_each is less restrictive — it allows IO callbacks but rejects async verbs.
+When using a named function reference, the compiler verifies purity; lambdas passed to parallel HOFs are not currently checked.

 Closures: lambdas with captured variables are supported.
 The compiler generates a context struct for captured values and passes it through the parallel runtime.